OHS-Hosting-Infrastructure/complaint-tracker/terraform/README.md

 - `main.tf` calls the shared Terraform code, but this is also a place where you can add any other services, resources, etc, which you would like to set up for that environment
 - `variables.tf` lists the variables that will be needed, either to pass through to the child module or for use in this module
 - `secrets.auto.tfvars` is a file which contains the information about the service-key and other secrets that should not be shared

+In the bootstrap module:
+- `providers.tf` lists the required providers
+- `main.tf` sets up s3 bucket to be shared across all environments.
+It lives in ct-prod to communciate that it should not be deleted
+- `variables.tf` lists the variables that will be needed.
+Most values are hard-coded in this module
+- `run.sh` Helper script to set up a space deployer and run terraform.
+The terraform action (`plan`/`apply`/`destroy`) is passed as an argument
+- `teardown_creds.sh` Helper script to remove the space deployer setup as part of `run.sh`